 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-The Office automation management system contains patent, european patents, utility models and PCT registry (data since 1993 – patents, data since 2003 - european patents, data since 1992 – utility models and data since 1995 – PCT applications filed with IPO SR as a receiving office)using “INVENTIO” software.
+The Office automation management system contains patents, European patents with designation for SK, utility models, supplementary protection certificates and PCT registry (data since 1993 – patents, data since 2003 - European patents with designation for SK, data since 1992 – utility models, data since 2002 - supplementary protection certificates and data since 1995 – PCT applications filed with IPO SR as a receiving office) using “INVENTIO” software.

 Administrative management system based on Lotus Domino.